fatizch/tryton/modules/contract_insurance_invoice/doc/en/features.rst

+- **Payment suspensions :** It is now possible to suspend the payments for a given contract billing information.
+These suspensions could be automatics (Actuib defined in a journal failure action) or manuals via a button in the contract billing informations list page.
+The un-suspension can also be automatic (suspension is inactive when the associated account move line is reconciled) or manual (The same way as the manual suspension).
+  A relate is added on billing informations to easely find associated suspensions.
+  Finally, a new page showing all contracts with a suspended billing information has been added to the contract list view.

 - **Paramétrage des paramètres de quittancement :** Il est possible de définir par paramétrage un ensemble de règles de quittancement, ainsi que les produits et / ou conditions sous lesquelles ces règles sont disponible.